ADHD and Appetite: Tips for Kids | Diet for ADHD | The Nourished Child

 • Jelly and jams

-Take care to watch for excessive food colors and dyes in the foods you feed your child with ADHD.
+Take care to watch for excessive artificial food colors in the foods you feed your child with ADHD, as these may disrupt behavior in some children.

-Add More Calories to Foods When Your ADHD Child is Underweight
+Add More Calories to Foods for the Underweight Child with ADHD

 Try These Tips:

-• Add butter to vegetables, pasta, rice, and breads in generous amounts.
+• Add butter or oils to vegetables, pasta, rice, and breads in generous amounts.

 • Substitute whole milk, half and half, or cream in recipes calling for water or milk.